ECM

 The ECM team seen in Europa Clipper's High Bay 2, with the spacecraft's magnetometer boom deployed in the background.

-The ECM team seen in Europa Clipper's High Bay 2, with the spacecraft's magnetometer boom deployed in the background.
+The ECM team poses for a photo in Europa Clipper's High Bay 2, with the spacecraft's magnetometer boom deployed in the background.
 Credit: NASA/JPL-Caltech

 “One of the things that I value is the opportunity to work with this fantastic team during the building, testing, and calibration planning for the magnetometer,” Kivelson said.